4d/docs/docs/Concepts/shared.md

 In order to modify a shared object/collection, the **Use...End use** structure must be called.
 Reading a shared object/collection value does not require **Use...End use**.

-A unique, global catalog returned by the `Storage` command is always available throughout the database and its components, and can be used to store all shared objects and collections.
+A unique, global catalog returned by the `Storage` command is always available throughout the application and its components, and can be used to store all shared objects and collections.

 ## Using shared objects or collections
 Once instantiated with the `New shared object` or `New shared collection` commands, shared object/collection properties and elements can be modified or read from any process of the application.